Software Testing with Large Language Models: Survey, Landscape, and Vision: Challenges and Opportunities

-\ul{Exploring LLMs for integration testing and acceptance testing.} We further analyze the distribution of testing phases for the collected studies.
-As shown in Figure \ref{fig:testingPhase}, we can observe that LLMs are most commonly used in unit testing, followed by system testing.
+We have analyzed the distribution of testing phases for the collected studies.
+As shown in Fig \ref{fig:testingPhase}, we can observe that LLMs are most commonly used in unit testing, followed by system testing.
 However, there is still no research on the use of LLMs in integration testing and acceptance testing.

 For integration testing, it involves testing the interfaces between different software modules.
-In some software organizations, the integration testing might be merged with unit testing, which can be a possible reason why LLM is rarely utilized in integration testing.
+In some software organizations, integration testing might be merged with unit testing, which can be a possible reason why LLM is rarely utilized in integration testing.
 Another reason might be that the size and complexity of the input data in this circumstance may exceed the capacity of the LLM to process and analyze (e.g., the source code of all involved software modules), which can lead to errors or unreliable results.

-For tackle this, a potential reference can be found in Section \ref{subsec_testingtask_unit}, where \cite{63chatUniTest} designs a method to organize the necessary information into the pre-defined maximum prompt token limit of the LLM.
+To tackle this, a potential reference can be found in Section \ref{subsec_testingtask_unit}, where Xie et al. \cite{63chatUniTest} design a method to organize the necessary information into the pre-defined maximum prompt token limit of the LLM.
 Furthermore, integration testing requires diversified data to be generated to sufficiently test the interface among multiple modules.
-As demonstrated in Section \ref{subsec_testingtask_input}, previous work has demonstrated the LLM's capability in generating diversified test input for system testing, in conjunction with mutation testing techniques \cite{13fuzzDeepLearningLibraries,14conformanceTesting}.
-And these can provide the insights about generating the diversified interface data for integration testing.
+As mentioned in Section \ref{subsec_testingtask_input}, previous work has demonstrated the LLM's capability in generating diversified test input for system testing, in conjunction with mutation testing techniques \cite{13fuzzDeepLearningLibraries,14conformanceTesting}.
+And these can provide insights about generating the diversified interface data for integration testing.